oliversGit-source/PredictingLoanApprovalImpCapstone/README.md

 ## Project Structure
 Jupyter Notebook: FinancialRiskCapstone3.ipynb contains all the code, analysis, and results.
 Jupyter notebook link: https://github.com/oliversGit-source/PredictingLoanApprovalImpCapstone/blob/main/FinancialRiskCapstone3.ipynb

-Data: Includes preprocessed and cleaned data with detailed steps for imputation, outlier handling, and feature transformations.
+Data: Includes preprocessed and cleaned data with detailed steps for outlier handling and pre-processing.
 The raw data can be found in the data folder.

 README: Provides an overview of the project, methods, and key findings.
 ## Summary of Findings